TKMM-Team/Tkmm-Wiki/wwwroot/docs/using-mods/index.md

     <img width="650" src="./images/UseMods_07_01.png">
 </p>

 To use this feature, first make sure you have your SD card plugged in.
+It is recommended to use the USB Tool available in Hekate to avoid  constantly needing to remove the SD card from its slot.

 Then navigate to `File` > `Export to SD Card`.
 This will open up a dialog where you can choose your SD Card.